 We got in a room and started working on this material.
 Alice wrote the lyrics, and I wrote the music.
 I did the demos, and we both sang parts of these.
 He would take my demos, and a couple of times, he came back with the demos he had done with members of Guns N’ Roses.
 It just never went any further.
 I think Alice is waiting until the record label he’s working with is ready to really do this right.
 This is one of those old-fashioned, big, fat concept albums.
 One of these days, if we stay healthy and live long enough, we’ll do it.

+You went to my alma mater, NYU, which bought up much of the East Village, especially along 14th Street, where the Palladium club used to be.
 I saw the Stones there.
 They were promoting “Satisfaction.”
 That was their big single.
 It was almost like an R&B show.
 [Sings the riff] They would finish the song, Mick would go offstage, and the remaining Stones would still be onstage [playing].
 Mick would towel off and then come back on.
 It was pretty amazing.

+Are your daughters following in your path as an artist?
 My younger daughter, Nora, graduated from the Interlochen Arts Academy, which is up in the wilds of Michigan.
 It is a wonderful art school and one of the best in the country.
 She is about to go to college to study musical theater.
 My older daughter would be graduating [from college] now, but she’s taking a leave of absence to pursue a career as a singer-songwriter and is doing really well.
 Her professional name is Anna Rose, and she performs in clubs in Los Angeles.
 She has a band situation out there, and she’s putting together a band here in New York.
 She’s hitting it on all cylinders.

+Is there a dream project you’d like to do someday?
 I suppose one of my dream projects is to put all my songs together in a concert or a package.
 Maybe I could go out and perform them myself.
 I’m very happy with where my career has ended up, but if there’s anything that I’d want to do now, I suppose it would be to find a way to bring my songs under the same umbrella with my performances of them.
 I just don’t know if anyone really wants to see a 58-year-old guy rock out.

 Another thing I might want to do is work in a more operatic medium, where it’s more purely artistic, where I’m not writing so much to a directly commercially based medium.
 Something that I’m more able to fully conceive as I want it and have it performed and appreciated on its own merits and not put out there as something that has to earn $100 million at the box office.

+That’s always a challenge.
 It is.
 But I don’t lie awake at night thinking about what I want to do.
 At the moment, what I want to do is get to my house in the Caribbean and have a rum and put on some suntan lotion for extended periods.
 But I’m going to have to wait a good deal of time before that can happen.